 Feel free to contact me to ask any questions about what counselling is all about and how it works, and to find out more about me and the way I work.

-Working with Hestia, a charity which supports vulnerable people in crisis, as part of a project giving emergency support to a group of clients in temporary accommodation, who have suffered a great deal of trauma.
+Working with Hestia, a charity which supports vulnerable people in crisis, as part of a project giving emergency support to a client group of survivors, bereaved and witnesses of a large scale traumatic event.

-Mental health charity Mind, providing counselling for NHS clients with issues such as depression, anxiety, stress, loneliness, addiction, bereavement, sexuality, identity, family relationships, eating disorders, childhood trauma, suffered violent mental or physical abuse, life post gang affiliation, self development and improvement
+Mental health charity Mind, providing counselling for NHS clients dealing with issues such as depression, anxiety, stress, loneliness, addiction, bereavement, sexuality, identity, family relationships, eating disorders, childhood trauma, mental or physical abuse, life post gang affiliation, self development and improvement.

-At Rapt, Rehabilitation of Addicted Prisoners trust, I was counselling clients, who were battling drug and alcohol addiction, at one of their community projects.
+At Rapt, Rehabilitation of Addicted Prisoners trust, counselling clients battling drug and alcohol addiction to help manage their abstinence or control their substance and drink intake.

 Working with clients to manage drug and alcohol addiction at RESET a programme for rehabilitation for East London Foundation Trust for The NHS.